ibm-cloud-docs/ContinuousDelivery/devsecops-promote-branches.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Promoting inventory entries from source to target branches
+# Promoting and deploying changes
 {: #cd-devsecops-promote-branches}

 The [DevSecOps reference implementation](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-peer-review) helps to enforce the review of code changes before they are merged, promoted, and deployed to production.
 {: shortdesc}

+## Promoting inventory entries from source to target branches
+{: #cd-devsecops-promote-entries}

 To promote code changes from the source (master) branch to the target (staging, prod) branch of your inventory repository (repo), complete the following steps: